Priory Woods School & Art College Local Offer Identification of need

 - Workshops/drop ins by outside agencies e.g. Citizens Advice Bureau are held, on an occasional basis, in school to provide guidance to Post 16 students and parents.

-- In school there is a support base that provides intensive support for pupils who require access to a sensory diet or specific support with communication.
+- In school there are specialist classrooms that provide intensive support for pupils who require access to a sensory diet or specific support with communication.

 - Additional support is available from LD CAHMS, the educational psychologist and peripatetic services for hearing and visually impaired pupils.